Wheirdo/AOMBB/README.md

 I ran into many, many problems trying to adapt this paper.
 The gaussian sphere was the largest, but finding any information on the paper was hard.
 It’s not like it isn’t a famous paper (it's in the top 10% of cited articles from the time[^4], along with being on the Wikipedia page on Bounding Boxes[^5]), but the search for information was a struggle regardless.
 Similarly, since my final implementation doesn’t have the optimizations, it works out to be closer to cubic time, not quadratic.
 Regardless, the bounding boxes found were significantly smaller than the axis aligned bounding box.

 Overall, I'm happy with how it turned out.
-It acted as both an exuse to read about Bounding Boxes, something I find really intresting, while also letting me mess around more with GLSL and the graphics stuff.
+It acted as both an opportunity to learn more about Bounding Boxes, something I find quite interesting, while also letting me mess around more with GLSL and graphics.

 ## How to run